 iii) enters state 5GMM-DEREGISTERED following an unsuccessful registration with a new PLMN;

-and the UE is not registered with the current PLMN over another access, the rejected NSSAI for the current PLMN shall be deleted.
+and the UE is not registered with the current PLMN over another access, the rejected NSSAI for the current PLMN and rejected NSSAI for the failed or revoked NSSAA shall be deleted.
 Once the UE is deregistered over an access type, the rejected NSSAI for the current registration area corresponding to the access type shall be deleted.
 The UE shall delete, if any, the stored rejected NSSAI for the current registration area if the UE moves out of the registration area;

 d) When the UE receives one or more S-NSSAIs included in pending NSSAI in the REGISTRATION ACCEPT message, the UE shall store one or more S-NSSAIs for the pending NSSAI.

-Editor’s Note [WI: eNS, CR#1602]: The NSSAI storage update regarding Allowed NSSAI in scenario when re-authentication and re-authorization is challenged for one or more S-NSSAIs in the Allowed NSSAI of a UE is FFS.

 When the UE:

 i) deregisters with the current PLMN using explicit signalling or enters state 5GMM-DEREGISTERED for the current PLMN; or